farzank69/Adidas-Sales-Dashboard/README.md

 ## Project Structure
 - `data/`: Contains the dataset used for analysis.
 - `dashboard/`: Tableau workbook (.twb) and packaged workbook (.twbx) files.
-- `images/`: Images used in the README and dashboard.
-- `docs/`: PDF version of the dashboard and any additional documentation.
+- `docs/`: PPT version of the dashboard.

 ## Installation
 1. Clone the repository: